guinie/guinie/packages/guinie-react-native-testid/README.md

-# @guinie/react-testid
+# @guinie/react-native-testid

-A library of utilities for producing test IDs for React components.
+A library of utilities for producing test IDs for React Native components.

 ## Table of Contents